brucelevis/DeadForest/README.md

 License
 -------
 It developed as a hobby.
-Because of I helped from other open source, licensed under the MIT License, see LICENSE for more information.
+Because of I helped from other open source, it licensed under the MIT License, see LICENSE for more information.